 Box lacrosse is an indoor version of lacrosse.
 In most countries, the Netherlands among them, box lacrosse is still being set up.
 However, box lacrosse is the national summer sport of Canada.
 The field is similar to an ice hockey field without ice.
 It is played as a 6 vs 6 game and due to the field being small, is the most physical version of lacrosse.
 Rougher and more contact is allowed compared to the field variants.
 A smaller goal and bigger goalie are used to keep up with the speed and short distances.
 There is no difference between the male and female version.

-The last version of lacrosse is interlacrossee.
-It is a lesser played indoor version of lacrosse.
+Inter lacrosse is a lesser played indoor version of lacrosse.
 It uses modified sticks which are fully plastic and it uses a softer hollow ball, compared to the solid rubber balls of the other lacrosse versions.
 The game is usually played as 5 vs 5 with mixed-gender teams.
 No contact is allowed, which is compensated by rules like a maximum of 5 seconds of possession by one player.